MonashDeepNeuron/HPC-Training/src/intro-to-parallel-comp/synchronisation.md

 ![1 thread counter](./imgs/one-thread-counter.png)

-The output coordinates with what we expected.
+The program works great.
+No corruption at all.
 - This is because we only used 1 single thread.
-- The program is just a sequential program without any parallism.
+- The program is just a serial program without any parallelism.
 - `sleep()` calls simply put the thread to sleep, that same thread will go to sleep, wake up, and continue the execution.

 ### Multiple Threads